sambuccid/hulipaa/stories/6_results_all_words_all_files.md

 I want to see multiple results, one for each page
 And it should be possible to expand each result independently And it should be possible to open each page
-- test case, search for a word with multiple results and check they expand and open

 #### AC2
 Given there are multiple pages with the same word